A Comparative Review of the BlueSky Statistics GUI for R

 Some GUIs reviewed in this series of articles include extensive support for programmers.
 For example, RKWard offers much of the power of Integrated Development Environments (IDEs) such as RStudio or Eclipse StatET.
 Others, such as jamovi or the R Commander, offer little more than a simple text editor.

 While BlueSky’s main mission is to make its point-and-click GUI comprehensive, it does include a basic program editor that supports the writing and debugging of code.
 The code editor is hidden at the bottom left of the screen.
-A click on the Maximize icon will get it to appear.
+A click on the Maximize icon will make it appear.
 It color-codes the commands and is smart enough to run an entire function call or pipe, even if it runs across multiple lines.
+It can comment and uncomment blocks of code to aid in debugging.
+And it has the usual find/replace and undo/redo abilities.
 However, that is about all it does.
-There is no function name completion or expanding and collapsing blocks of code (as the earlier Windows-only version did).
+There is no function name completion or expanding and collapsing blocks of code (as BlueSky’s earlier Windows-only version did).
 RStudio and RKWard both offer much more support for coders.

 However, the lack of features for coders offers a benefit to GUI users: nearly all the menus and their entries are focused on GUI use.
 In this regard, BlueSky is the mirror image of RKWard, which has several menus full of features that only coders use.